Small Walk-In Closet Ideas: Maximizing Under 10 sqm in Dubai

 Use the back of the door.
 Over-door hooks for bags, scarves, or tomorrow's outfit.
 A slim pull-out mirror on the back of the door serves as a dressing mirror without consuming wall space.
 Door-back storage adds 10-15% capacity to a small closet at minimal cost.

 Lighting transforms small spaces.
 A single ceiling fixture creates shadows.
 Instead, install LED strips along the top of the wardrobe run: they illuminate contents evenly and make the room feel larger.
 A light-colored interior (white or light grey melamine) reflects light and prevents the closet from feeling like a dark cave.
+Warm white LEDs at 2700K are the right choice: they render clothing colors accurately and create a welcoming atmosphere rather than the harsh blue tint of cool white strips.

 Open shelving for the top shelf avoids the look of a box.
 Placing items in uniform boxes or baskets on the top shelf keeps the visual line clean.
 Below eye level, closed drawers and hanging keep everything organized.
 This hybrid open/closed approach is the best balance for small closets.